 - Professional bodies

-The counselling process often involves sharing our deepest and most intimate thoughts and feelings with an individual we know very little about on a personal level.
+The counselling process often involves sharing intimate thoughts and feelings with an individual we know little about on a personal level.
 It may sound strange - daunting even – but this neutral environment will mean that you are able to explore your feelings without guilt or fear of judgement.

-If you are seeking support and advice from a counsellor or psychotherapist, it is always reassuring to know that they are working to high standards of practice within the profession – after all, you will be placing a huge amount of trust in them.
+If you are seeking support and advice from a counsellor or psychotherapist, it is always reassuring to know that they are working to high standards of practice within the profession.

-It is really important that you always check the qualifications and experience of your counsellor or psychotherapist, so that you can feel rest assured that they are who they say who they are, and that they are indeed qualified to the advertised level.
+It is therefore important that you check the qualifications and experience of your counsellor or psychotherapist, so that you can feel rest assured that they are who they say who they are, and that they are indeed qualified to the advertised level.

 Additionally, you may also find it comforting to know that your counsellor or psychotherapist is a member of a professional body.